mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 **🔥 What is Callback Hell?**

-Callback Hell, also known as the Pyramid of Doom, occurs when multiple asynchronous operations rely on each other and are deeply nested within callbacks.
-This leads to code that is difficult to read and maintain especially in large codebases.
+Callback Hell happens when many callbacks are nested inside each other, creating messy, hard-to-read code that looks like a pyramid.

 **🛒 Real-Life Scenario: e-Commerce Web App**